Each day, your body is bombarded by molecules that could speed up the aging process, damage your health, and increase

 2. Weight Loss Benefits

 If you’re looking to lose weight, then green tea may be your answer.
-Although it is the go-to drink for intermittent fasting (whether you’re fasting for its health benefits or religious reasons), it may stimulate weight loss in a number of ways.
+Although green tea is the go-to drink for intermittent fasting (whether you’re fasting for its health benefits or religious reasons), it may stimulate weight loss in a number of ways.

 First, the compounds found in green tea have been shown to increase fat burning and speed up your metabolic rate, therefore increasing your ability to burn more calories.